Final Fantasy Dimensions: Development

 The game was developed by the same internal Square Enix team that made Final Fantasy IV: The After Years, which was also initially a game for Japanese cell phones.
 The game was directed by Toshio Akiyama and produced by Takashi Tokita.
 Character designs were provided by Akira Oguro while the in-game 2D dot versions were created by Kazuko Shibuya.
 Takashi Tokita explained the game was meant to transcend the expectations of RPGs in cellphones.
 The team set the theme of a scenario of creating another game for the SNES.
 The team also added several references to previous games such as Sarah and Matoya being references to the original Final Fantasy game and Dusk and Alba being reminiscent of Palom and Porom from Final Fantasy IV.
-When asked about the high pricing for the game, the team explained their reasons stating, "This title offers about 50 hours of gameplay, and we feel that our community can enjoy the contents of this game as much as they would a console title.
-Also, we have set the price where it is because this title was developed specifically for the mobile platform, as opposed to just being a port of an older console or handheld game."
+When asked about the high pricing for the game, the team explained their reasons: "This title offers about 50 hours of gameplay, and we feel that our community can enjoy the contents of this game as much as they would a console title.
+Also, we have set the price where it is because this title was developed specifically for the mobile platform, as opposed to just being a port of an older console or handheld game".
 When developing the smartphone version, Takashi Tokita changed the structure of selling a group of episodes rather than individually.
 Tokita noted that the episodic format of the game allowed them to focus on different origins to protagonist and tell two stories that intertwine together.
 Player feedback between episodes was vital factor in the story progress, as the fate of the characters was undetermined.